CMSC 341 - Project 4: Virus Detection App - Spring 2026

 The user can change the collision handling policy of the hash table at the runtime.
 If a change request has been submitted by a user, the new policy will be stored in the variable m_newPolicy.
 Once the next rehash operation is initiated the new policy will be used for the newly created hash table.

-void Cache::dump()
+void VDetect::dump()

 This function dumps the contents of the current hash table and the old hash table if it exists.
 It prints the contents of the hash table in array-index order.
 Note: The implementation of this function is provided.
 The function is provided to facilitate debugging.

-int Cache::findNextPrime(int current)
+int VDetect::findNextPrime(int current)

 This function returns the smallest prime number greater than the argument "current".
 If "current" is less than or equal to MINPRIME, the function returns MINPRIME.
 If "current" is greater than or equal to MAXPRIME, the function returns MAXPRIME.
 In a hash table we'd like to use a table with prime size.
 Then, every time we need to determine the size for a new table, we use this function.
 Note: The implementation of this function is provided.
+Also, implement a helper function which returns the difference between current and the smallest prime number greater than current.
+This function is a helper utility related to table sizing, but it is not used by the main hash table operations.
+The signature of the function is int VDetect::nextPrimeGap(int current).

-bool Cache::isPrime(int number)
+bool VDetect::isPrime(int number)

 This function returns true if the passed argument "number" is a prime number, otherwise it returns false.
 Note: The implementation of this function is provided.